21 Irresistible Traditional Dishes in New Zealand to Try Now

 2. Fish and Chips

 Fish and chips is a quintessential New Zealand dish that features battered and deep-fried fish served with crispy fries.
 This dish is popular among locals and visitors, particularly in coastal areas, where fresh seafood is available.
-The fish used is usually a white variety, such as hoki or snapper, and the dish is often accompanied by tartar sauce or vinegar for added flavour.
+The fish used is usually a white variety, such as hoki or snapper, and the dish is often accompanied by tartar sauce or vinegar for added flavor.

 Fish And Chips - New Zealand Traditional Dishes